topquark22/morseR24/README.md

 ## CE and CSN pins

 The important point for the integrated board is that you must use CE=10 and CSN=9.
 Most resources on the Internet suggest `radio(9, 10)` or say that you can specify any pins.
-That's fine if you are using an external radio for some other project, but on the integrated boards you must use `radio(10, 9)`.
+That's fine if you are using an external radio for some other project, but this project supports integrated boards and so it must use `radio(10, 9)`.

 ## Modes of operation